 From 1998 to 2009, I built and maintained the internal and external websites for Blue Cross Blue Shield of Montana (BCBSMT).
-During this period spanning the first dot com bubble though the Patient Protection and Affordable Care Act (Obamacare), BCBSMT also had a significant but unrecognized political role in the universal health coverage debates that took place.
+During this period, spanning the first dot com bubble though passage of the Patient Protection and Affordable Care Act (Obamacare), BCBSMT played a significant but unrecognized political role in the universal health insurance debates that ultimately became Obamacare.

 From a health insurance perspective, BCBSMT was notorious at the time for its exceedingly high administrative costs (14%), annual rate hikes (30%+), and statewide uninsured rate (20%).
 Nationally, it ranked just one notch better than Mississippi which was at the bottom of the list.

-This narrative gnawed at me after I left BCBSMT in 2009, but the question of whether to try fictionalizing it froze my tongue.
-Thanks to Wendell Potter's book Deadly Spin, I realized that clearly documenting an insider view of this parasitic industry was the only worthwhile goal.
-It gave me the courage to accept the importance of saying what I saw.
-For anyone inclined to dismiss the following affairs as “old news”, keep in mind that Blue Cross and Blue Shield of Montana continues to pay millions in annual individual retirement compensation to most of those mentioned.
+This narrative gnawed at me after I left BCBSMT in 2009 and, thanks to Wendell Potter's book Deadly Spin, I realized that documenting an insider view of this parasitic industry is a worthwhile goal.
+For anyone inclined to dismiss the following story as “old news”, keep in mind that Blue Cross and Blue Shield of Montana continues to pay millions in annual individual retirement compensation to most of those mentioned.
 And some of them are now in even more prominent seats of national power.

-Though BCBSMT was a small player among national health plans, what took place there is an accurate reflection of the US health insurance industry as a whole.
-Incompetence, cronyism, and avarice pave the road to success in the conglomerates.
-The Mafia may be its closet role model.
-As an actuarial friend once said to me: Insurance is Government supported gambling with loophole lawyers guarding the casino.
-The Blue plans are so powerful, they've even crafted their own federal tax codes.
+BCBSMT is a small player among national health plans, what took place there is an accurate reflection of the US health insurance industry as a whole.
+Incompetence, cronyism, and avarice pave the road to success at the top of the conglomerates.
+As an actuarial friend once said to me: Insurance is Government supported gambling.
+Blue plans are so powerful, they've even crafted their own federal tax codes.

-At the time, BCBSMT also held an understated political significance on the national scene because of Montana’s Senator, Max Baucus, who chaired the Senate Committee on Finance.
+At the time, BCBSMT also held national political significance because of Montana’s Senator, Max Baucus, who chaired the Senate Committee on Finance.
 Baucus and his assistants, Michelle Easton and Elizabeth Fowler, were responsible for crafting the Affordable Care Act (Obamacare).
-And, indirectly, that is why I got to have a dinner conversation with Tim Murphy, the person responsible for implementing RomneyCare, a Republican universal coverage plan in Massachusetts that would become the model for Obamacare.
+And, indirectly, that is why I got to have a dinner conversation with Tim Murphy, the person responsible for implementing RomneyCare, a Republican universal coverage plan in Massachusetts that supplied the model for Obamacare.
 Murphy mentioned several times in our discussion that he didn’t see how Massachusetts could afford to continue supplementing the escalating cost of RomneyCare coverage.

 Accidentally Admitting an Anarchist